 When VL OMNI originally wrote this blog in 2018, the world was a different place.
 The market and the way we do business have now fundamentally changed.
 Global economies are stretched and Merchants are in a financially anxious position.
 Thankfully, there are government programs and aid for Merchants who need it.

 No matter what the situation is, having data integration that allows you to free your business of ineffective manual integrations and processes will, in the end, save you money, time, and allow you to grow.

-We believe that agile, scalable iPaaS system integration is not only worth the investment but it’s a timely investment to future proof your business.
-Many scaling businesses with complex and specific data integration needs come to VL OMNI.
+Agile, scalable iPaaS system integration is not only worth the investment but it’s a timely investment to future proof your business.
+Many scaling businesses with complex and specific integration needs come to VL OMNI.
 Either by hunting us out specifically or through one of our amazing partners — because they realize that the other solutions out there just won’t cut it, even at a deeply discounted rate.

 Well, we obviously know what our integration platform costs*, and VL OMNI customers not only know the cost of a reliable integration platform, but also the value — AKA the return on the investment that partnering with VL OMNI brings to merchants.

-From getting your free time and weekends back, to saving on charge-backs and penalties, to ultimately freeing your business from ineffective and inefficient integration alternatives, the benefits of great system integration with VL OMNI is apparent to insiders.
+From getting your free time and weekends back, to saving on charge-backs and penalties, to ultimately freeing your business from ineffective and inefficient integration alternatives, the benefits of great system integration with VL OMNI are apparent to insiders.

 But for those out there searching, perhaps for the first time, we will dive into how to determine the cost of business system integration.
 Plus, discover the benefits of end-to-end integration and the visibility provided by an integration platform.
 In short, for an up-market data integration solution that fits your business needs, what reference point do you have to work with for cost vs. value?
 What’s a reasonable spend for great data integration?